 Falls are costly.

-The total estimated cost of fatal falls among Ohioans aged 65 and older (medical costs, work loss) is nearly $2 billion annually in Ohio.
+The estimated total lifetime costs (medical and work loss costs combined) of unintentional falls among Ohioans aged 65 years and older is nearly $2 billion.

 Additional resources for the prevention of falls among older adults are needed.